 Tickets aren’t printing and the ERROR light is flashing red.

-No need to replace the roll right away, but it will need to be changed soon.
+No need to replace the paper right away, but the printer will need a new roll soon.

 Tickets aren’t printing, the ERROR light is solid red, and the green POWER light is solid or flashing.

-This error is caused by having one or both of its covers open.
+This error is caused by having one or both of the printer’s covers open.

-Close the open cover(s) to resume normal operations.
+- Close the printer's open cover(s) to resume normal operations.

-If the issue persists: turn the printer off, wait a few moments, then turn it back on and wait for a solid green READY light.
+- If the issue persists: turn the printer off, wait a few moments, turn it back on, and wait for a solid green READY light.